All About Alterations

 Part of being sure you look fabulous in your wedding gown, bridesmaid dress, mother’s dress, or other special occasion garment is being sure that it fits you just right.
 Our team of alterations specialists and seamstresses* has years of experience fitting bridal and special occasion garments.
 When you call or email for your appointment, we’ll ask you some questions to be sure we match you with the seamstress just right for you and your project.

-You can usually expect to have two fittings for your wedding gown.
+You can usually expect to have two to three fittings for your wedding gown.
 Ideally, your first fitting is 8-10 weeks before the wedding.
 During this appointment, your seamstress will decide with you what needs to be done and what type of bustle (if any) works and looks best.
 The seamstress will pin your gown and it will stay with us after the first fitting.
 About two to four weeks before your wedding will be your second fitting.
 You’ll try the gown on to be sure everything is just right and we’ll spend some time teaching your attendant how to do the bustle on the gown properly.
 If all is well, you’ll either take your gown with you after this appointment or leave it with us for cleaning and/or pressing.

 Here are a few tips to be sure your fittings go smoothly and that you are delighted with the fit and look of your gown or dress: